Panmind/ssl_helper/README.md

       }
     }

-For Apache, you're on your own for now :-) more documentation will follow!
+For Apache, you're on your own :-) or you can contribute documentation.
+Thanks!